Is waterfall methodology not working for you? Switch to agile software development methodology.

 - Stakeholders engagement: The agile method requires collaboration from customers and project stakeholders.
 They should be available to provide input or feature requests.
 So, that the feature meets their requirement and demand.

-Values and Principle of Agile Manifesto
+Values and Principles of Agile Manifesto

 The Agile Manifesto consists of four values and 12 principles.
 No matter which agile methodology you follow, the four values are applied in some way or another.
 Hence, the values and principles should be followed and used as a guideline to deliver high-quality software.